Darya Khan

 Darya Khan is a town in Bhakkar District in the Punjab Province of Pakistan.

 The town is the headquarters of Darya Khan Tehsil.
-The town of Darya Khan is itself subdivided into two union councils.
+The town of Darya Khan is subdivided into two union councils.
 During British rule the railway station at Darya Khan was built as part of the North-Western Railway route.
-Darya Khan has a boys' secondary school built in 1928 by the Englishmen and a college in the middle of the town.
+Darya Khan has a boys' secondary school, established by the British in 1928, and a college in the middle of the town.
 Darya Khan is situated to the west of the Indus River.

 Demographics

 In 1972, the population of the town was 16,726; according to the 2023 Census of Pakistan, the population has risen to 68,622.